-- Supervision of the child by DCS; - Outpatient treatment for the child; - Removal of the child from the child's home and authorize DCS to place the child in out-of-home placement, which includes foster care, relative placement, a group home, a residential treatment center, or placement with the noncustodial parent; - Award wardship (defined at IC 31-9-2-134.5) to DCS for supervision, care, and placement;

-- Partially or completely emancipate the child pursuant to IC 31-34-20-6; - Order the child's parents, guardians, or custodians to complete services recommended by DCS and approved by the court; - Order parents or other parties to the case to refrain from direct or indirect contact with the child.
+- Supervision of the child by DCS; - Outpatient treatment for the child; - Removal of the child from the child's home and authorize DCS to place the child in another home, a shelter care facility, a group home, a child caring institution, or a secure private facility placement; - Award wardship (defined at IC 31-9-2-134.5) to DCS for supervision, care, and placement; - Partially or completely emancipate the child pursuant to IC 31-34-20-6; - Order the child's parents, guardians, or custodians to complete services recommended by DCS and approved by the court; - Order parents or other parties to the case to refrain from direct or indirect contact with the child. - Order a perpetrator of child abuse or neglect to refrain from returning to the child's residence.

 The court shall send a copy of the dispositional decree to each person who receives placement of the child.
 IC 31-34-19-8.
 The court must accompany the dispositional decree with written findings and conclusions upon the record listed at IC 31-34-19-10(a).
-The findings and conclusions shall include: (1) the child's needs for care, treatment, rehabilitation, or placement; (2) the need for participation by parents, guardians, or custodians in the plan of care for the child; (3) efforts made to prevent the child's removal from or to reunite the child with parents, guardians, or custodians; (4) family services offered or provided to the child or parents, guardians, or custodians; and (5) the court's reasons for the disposition.
+The findings and conclusions shall include: (1) the child's needs for care, treatment, rehabilitation, or placement; (2) the need for participation by parents, guardians, or custodians in the plan of care for the child; (3) efforts made to prevent the child's removal from or to reunite the child with parents, guardians, or custodians; (4) family services that were offered or provided to the child or parents, guardians, or custodians; (5) the court's reasons for the disposition; and (6) whether the child is a dual status child under IC 31-41.

 IC 31-34-19-10(b) states that the court may incorporate a finding or conclusion from a predispositional report as a finding or conclusion in the court's decree.
 See In Re R.P., 949 N.E.2d 395, 403-04 (Ind.
 Ct.
 App.
 2011) (Court concluded that trial court's findings were specific to case and addressed elements required by statute); In Re T.S., 881 N.E.2d 1110, 1113 (Ind.
 Ct.
 App.
 2008) (Court stated that boilerplate language in dispositional orders is not helpful to a reviewing court and generally is not sufficient to permit appellate review); In Re J.Q., 836 N.E.2d 961, 967 (Ind.
 Ct.
 App.
 2005) (Court remanded CHINS determination in light of trial court's failure to adequately state reasons for its disposition, along with its procedural error in admitting child's statements); and In Re A.I., 825 N.E.2d 798, 815 (Ind.
 Ct.
 App.
 2005) (Court found no constitutional deficiency with respect to compliance with IC 31-34-19-10; it was clear that trial court considered all statutory factors).